fvarli/laravel-eloquent-factories/README.md

         });
 ```

-After creating migration for post and tag, I added the following columns which are fundamental requirements.
+After creating migration for post and tag, I added the following columns which are required regarding relation between posts and tags.

 ```shell
 php artisan make:migration create_post_tag